Sandworms of Dune: Climax

 Omnius explains that to complete his domination of humanity, he requires the superior Kwisatz Haderach of the two Paul gholas.
 Paolo and Paul are forced to duel, during which Paul is seemingly mortally wounded.
-Victorious, Paolo consumes the ultraspice; overwhelmed by the rapid onset of perfect prescient vision, he slips into a coma.
+Victorious, the vicious Paolo consumes the ultraspice; overwhelmed by the rapid onset of perfect prescient vision, he slips into a coma.
 Paul, at the urging and efforts of Yueh, Chani, and Jessica, slowly regains his past memories and is able to repair the damage to his body using Bene Gesserit physiological control.
-Under the guise of aiding Paolo, Yueh takes his revenge by killing Baron Harkonnen, who had orchestrated the torture and death of Yueh's wife Wanna in their original incarnations.
+Under the guise of aiding Paolo, Yueh takes his revenge by killing Harkonnen, who had orchestrated the torture and death of Yueh's wife Wanna in their original incarnations.

-As this is happening, Murbella has all the new ships in place and is finally ready to launch her fleet against Omnius's oncoming armada.
+As this is happening, Murbella has all the new ships in place and launches her fleet against Omnius's oncoming armada.
 But the Obliterators and Ixian navigation devices all suddenly fail.
 Murbella realizes that they have been sabotaged.
-When it appears that defeat at the hands of the thinking machine forces is imminent, the Oracle of Time appears with a thousand ships piloted by Guild Navigators and begins to attack the machines.
-This assault leaves the machine fleet in pieces.
+When it appears that defeat at the hands of the thinking-machine forces is imminent, the Oracle of Time, Norma Cenva, appears with a thousand ships piloted by Guild Navigators and attacks the machines, leaving their fleet in pieces.
 The Oracle then tells Murbella that she is going to Synchrony to stop Omnius once and for all; she folds space, and a visual manifestation of the Oracle appears in the room where Paul and Paolo have been dueling.
 The Oracle then removes every aspect of Omnius and transports the Evermind away into another dimension forever.